 —And finally, Rikage, please tell us about yourself.

 Rikage: I’m Rikage of Entis Soft.
 Thank you for this interview.
-I’m currently developing the shooting game “Hayabusa.”
+Right now I'm developing “Hayabusa.”
 I do the programming by myself, but I always have someone else do the music.
 My favorite shooting game is Silpheed for the Mega CD.
 I didn’t have a Mega CD when it came out, but I played it at a friend’s house and was amazed by the game.
 I also like Gradius II, which was the first game to make me think I wanted to make shooting games.

 —Thank you everyone.
 The first thing I’d like to ask is, where do you get the great energy needed to make shooting games like this on your own?